SarowarAlam/AI-CTM-Web-App/README.md

 ## MIT

-Add screenshots of the login page, dashboard, admin portal, etc. You can create a `screenshots` folder in your repo and link to images.
+will add screenshots of the login page, dashboard, admin portal, etc. You can create a `screenshots` folder in your repo and link to images.